happyworm/learning-git/README.md

 ## Changing this log to track changes...

-0 (Used git add . and then git commit)
+1. Used git add . and then git commit
-1 (Used this command git commit -a to remove the old README) 2 (pushed the text for 0 and 1 above.)
+2. Used this command git commit -a to remove the old README
+3. pushed the text for 0 and 1 above.
+NB: This was commit 2nd change.
+4. made this list an ordered list.
+NB: Called this the 4th change to line up commit msgs.